-Feedback for Poetry Relationships Cluster Question ?Watch
+Feedback for Poetry Relationships Cluster Question ?Watch this thread

 Famous for being Britain’s most successful writer from Elizabethan times, William Shakespeare’s Sonnet 116 compares contrastingly with To His Coy Mistress by Andrew Marvel.
 The sonnet portrays Shakespeare’s views on love and how it is eternal providing it is true.
 Marvel believes time is also precious in To His Coy Mistress although he portrays it in an alternate way.